jerryfishzz/ui-test/README.md

   This file is located at the app root folder and solve another issue from semantic ui in their css file.
 More info:  [[BUG] Error using semantic-ui-css to create-react-app #7073](https://github.com/Semantic-Org/Semantic-UI/issues/7073).

-  This file can solve the extra `;` probelem when the app is compiling.
+  This file can solve the extra `;` problem when the app is compiling.
 It should work both on Windows and Mac.